9 Smart Ways to Attract App Users and Boost Downloads

 4. Use Social Media

-In 2020, the average adult spent three hours a day on social media.
+In 2025, the average adult spent nearly two and a half hours a day on social media.
 Most of them access social media using a mobile device, which means it will be easier for them to download an app that catches their attention in their newsfeed.

 The social media platforms you choose should depend on your target audience.